 This involves someone obtaining your personal details by deceit.
-With these details they can steal your identity to commit fraud, such as using your credit card, opening a bank account or getting a loan.
+They can commit fraud by using your credit card, open a bank account or even get a loan.
 Identity theft can be very destructive and take many months, even years to rectify.

-Here scammers take advantage of people shopping or selling online.
-They may pretend to offer a product or service, then take your money and give nothing in return.
+Here scammers take advantage of your online shopping or selling activity.
+They may pretend to offer you a product or service, then take your money and give you nothing in return.

-This is where someone pretends to be a potential romantic partner on a dating app or platform, or through social media.
-They build up a connection and then play on emotional triggers to get you to provide money, gifts, or personal details.
+This is where someone pretends to be your romantic partner on a dating app or through social media.
+They build a connection with you and then play on your emotions to get you to provide money, gifts, or personal details.

-In this instance, scammers pose as a genuine charity and ask for donations.
+In these situations, scammers pose as a genuine charity and ask you for donations.
 They may also contact you to collect money after a natural disaster or major event.

-This scam involves someone tricking you into giving them money to access a ‘guaranteed’ way to make fast money or get set up in a high-paying job.
+This involves someone offering you a ‘guaranteed’ way to make fast money, if you pay them a fee first.
+They may also pretend to set you up in a high-paying job.

 This is where a scammer pretends to have money to give you.
-Common stories include a long-lost relative’s bequeathment, or a Nigerian prince desperate to offload millions of dollars – if only you hand over money, or personal details first.
+They may claim that a distant relative has left you a large amount of inheritance.
+Or that a Nigerian prince is desperate to share millions of dollars.
+The scam is you have to hand over money or your personal details first.

 Here you’re contacted and told you’ve won something, such as the lottery – even though you never entered.
-The scammer then asks for money or personal information to hand over the prize.
+The scammer will then ask you to send them money or share personal information to claim your prize.

 Learn how to spot a scam

 Scammers are always finding new ways to target your assets and identity.
-They can take a sophisticated approach, appearing to come from a legitimate business – even using official-looking logos and addresses.
+They can look like a legitimate business – even using official logos and addresses.
 They’ll often: